jonast2504/jonast2504/README.md

 # Hello, I'm Jonas Torres Rodrigues! 👋

-I'm a 21-year-old Brazilian student pursuing a degree in Production Engineering with a deep interest in Data Science, Machine Learning, Artificial Intelligence, and Computer Vision.
+I'm a 21-year-old Brazilian student pursuing a degree in Production Engineering with a deep interest in  Operational Research, Data Science, Machine Learning, Artificial Intelligence, and Computer Vision.

 ## 💻 What I'm Working On
 I'm currently a technological research fellow, developing a computational tool for sensitivity analysis in production chains.
 My project leverages Monte Carlo simulations, multicriteria decision methods, and multi-objective programming.